As true as this is:

 Examine who are the most negative people you spend your time with, what sources of information provide you most negative stories... and then start spending less time with those people and on those information sources.

-The time you free up that way, choose to spend it with most positive people you know.
+The time you free up that way, choose to spend it with the most positive people you know.

 This doesn’t have to be some drastic cut, but keep in mind that it’s something important for you.
 If you find that it’s absolutely necessary to be exposed to negative people and information, the very least you can do for yourself is to be aware of it and not let them influence you.